estadaoDados/blog/wp-content/plugins/wp-to-twitter/readme.txt

 Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.

 Languages available (in order of completeness):
-French, Italian, Dutch, Chinese, Portuguese, Japanese, Romanian, Danish, Estonian, Russian, Lithuanian, Belarusian, Ukrainian, German, Irish, Spanish, Turkish, Persian
+Danish, French, Italian, Catalan, Dutch, Chinese, Portuguese, Japanese, Romanian, Estonian, German, Ukrainian, Russian, Lithuanian, Belarusian, Irish, Spanish, Turkish, Persian

-Translator Credits (in no particular order)*:
-[Ale Gonzalez](http://60rpm.tv/i), [Outshine Solutions](http://outshinesolutions.com), [Jakob Smith](http://www.omkalfatring.dk/),, [globus2008](http://wordpress.org/support/profile/globus2008), Frederic Escallier, Luud Heck, Wim Strijbos, [Daisuke Abe](http://www.alter-ego.jp/), [Alex](http://blog.sotvoril.ru/), Mehmet Ko&ccedil;ali, Uwe Jonas, Florian Edelmann, Efva Nyberg, [Sabir Musta](http://mustaphasabir.altervista.org), Massimo Sgobino, Leonardo Kfoury, Alexandre Carvalho, Amir Khalilnejad, [Aurelio De Rosa](http://www.audero.it/), Bayram Dede, Dani Locasati, Dario Nunez, Dirk Ginader, Evren Erten, Fl&aacute;vio Pereira, Francois-Xavier Benard, [Gianni Diurno](http://www.gidibao.net), Giksi, Heinz Ochsner,  Kazuyuki Kumai, Liam Boogar, Maks, Mano, Massimo Sgobino, Mohsen Aghaei, Oscar Romero, [Rashid Niamat](http://niamatmediagroup.nl/), Stefan Wikstrom, Thomas Meyer, Vedar Ozdemir, [Vikas Arora](http://www.wiznicworld.com), [Miriam de Paula](http://wpmidia.com.br), [HostUCan](http://www.hostucan.com), [Alex Alexandrov](http://www.webhostingrating.com), [Alyona Lompar](http://www.webhostinggeeks.com), [David Gil P&eacute;rez](http://www.sohelet.com), [Burkov Boris](http://chernobog.ru), [Raivo Ratsep](http://raivoratsep.com), [Jibo](http://jibo.ro), [Rasmus Himmelstrup](http://seoanalyst.dk), [kndb](http://blog.layer8.sh/)

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!